psikon/pyBlastDB/README.md

 # pyBlastDB

-`pyBlastDB` is a tiny littlr program to automatically download complete directory trees from [NCBI ftp server](ftp://ftp.ncbi.nih.gov/genomes/) and generate a suitable blast database from the downloaded content.
+`pyBlastDB` is a tiny little program to automatically download complete directory trees from [NCBI ftp server](ftp://ftp.ncbi.nih.gov/genomes/) and generate a suitable blast database from the downloaded content.
 It is capable to generate nucleotide and protein blast databases from `fasta` content.
 Other file formats will not be provided at the moment.

 Also `pyBlastDB` can generate an actual database for [MetaCV](http://metacv.sourceforge.net/), based on actual protein datasets on NCBI file server.